fbzyx/challenge/README.md

 - Check the length and size of the frames and if the file can be opened
 - Display a dialog box with basic information of the video file or error.
 - Filters in the following order: Blur → Canny → Sharpen → Brightness → Saturation → Hue → Tone → Sepia.
-- Start, stop and video position slider buttons.
+- Start, stop buttons and video position slider.
 - Video export function using multiprocessing.
 - Unit test